Turn on sub-titles or read the written transcription below the video

 I’m also a big fan of ashwagandha ; for me it is THE herb for supporting our crazy busy lifestyles.

 L.S. : For type 2 diabetes yes.
 I recommend a strict diet aimed at improving the condition of what I call ‘the gastro cell’!

 This disease is the manifestation of a surfeit of sugar.
 When cells are faced with huge intakes of glucose, they become saturated with it.

-The human body is infinitely clever and to block the uptake of sugar, cells become resistant to insulin, or insulin stops being produced, because as we know, cellular nutrition and glucose uptake take place in the presence of insulin.
+The human body is infinitely clever and to block the uptake of sugar, cells become resistant to the pancreatic hormone, or the pancreatic hormone stops being produced, because as we know, cellular nutrition and glucose uptake take place in the presence of the pancreatic hormone.

 How is type 2 diabetes currently treated?
-By injecting insulin to force the cell to massively absorb this sugar.
+By injecting pancreatic hormone to force the cell to massively absorb this sugar.
 It’s completely nonsensical..
-And let’s not even talk about the 3 yogurts a day recommended for diabetics when it should be the first food to ditch because of its sky-high insulin index … So my advice for treating type 2 diabetes differs somewhat from current recommendations!
+And let’s not even talk about the 3 yogurts a day recommended for diabetics when it should be the first food to ditch because of its sky-high pancreatic hormone index … So my advice for treating type 2 diabetes differs somewhat from current recommendations!

 In the case of hypothyroidism, I always recommend an antiviral because I’ve had good results with the viral approach suggested by Dr. Donatini.
 It’s not everything, but I think that we’re still underestimating the causes of the viruses EBV, HPV 1 and 2, and CMV for example.
 That’s why I very often recommend supplementing with quercetin and cat’s claw.